11 Reasons for Visiting Marrakech—the Red City

 She chooses to wear the hijab scarf, but that is her personal choice.
 She does not feel pressured in any way to do so.

-If Ouidad isn’t available or you’d rather other tours, here are some other great options for you:
+If Ouidad isn’t available or you’d rather go on other tours, here are some other great options for you:

 Women’s Love of the King